 2004: The “Adult Happy Meal” was a way to appeal to the grown-ups instead of just the kids.
 The meal included a salad, bottle of Dasani water, small pedometer, and 15-minute fitness DVD related to yoga, core, cardio, or strength training.

-2010: Get your passport ready and travel back in time to McDonald’s in New Zealand.
-Rather than plastic Happy Meal toys, select restaurants offered books by famous children’s author Roald Dahl.
-You could read Willy Wonka and the Chocolate Factory while eating your McNuggets and fries.
-Pure bliss.
+2010: Get your passport ready and travel to McDonald’s in New Zealand.
+Rather than plastic Happy Meal toys, select restaurants offered books by famous author Roald Dahl.
+Who wouldn’t want to read Willy Wonka and the Chocolate Factory while eating nuggets and French fries?

-2011: The Happy Meal was getting a lot of heat for contributing to childhood obesity.
-McDonald’s changed it up by offering apple slices, smaller bags of fries, and a carton of 1% milk.
+2011: The Happy Meal was getting a lot of criticism since people believed it contributed to childhood obesity.
+McDonald’s changed it up by offering apple slices, smaller bags of fries, and a carton of 1% milk with every kids meal.

 2012: Everyone’s favorite sponge was part of Happy Meal toys.
-This series of toys was designed to promote the 2012 London Summer Olympics, with SpongeBob and his friends engaged in sports like basketball, skateboarding, and of course, ka-ra-tay!
+SpongeBob McDonald’s toys were used this year to help promote the 2012 London Summer Olympics.
+SpongeBob and his friends were engaged in sports like basketball, skateboarding, and of course, ka-ra-tay!

-2013: Happy Meals started to include QR codes that parents could scan with their smartphones.
+2013: Happy Meals included QR codes that parents could scan with their smartphones.
 There was a ton of cool content available at HappyMeal.com, including games, downloadable e-books, and coloring sheets.

 2014: Hamburger University is a place for McDonald’s hopefuls to go learn what it takes to manage a restaurant.
-The school offers a bookstore with a bunch of cool swag printed with the “HU” logo, proof that you don’t have to buy a Happy Meal to get awesome Mickey D’s merch!
+The school offers a bookstore with a bunch of cool swag printed with the “HU” logo, proof that you don’t have to buy a Happy Meal to get awesome McDonald’s merchandise!

-2016: Emojis were all the rage, so McDonald’s got in on the hype with these tiny plushies.
+2016: Emojis were all the rage so McDonald’s got in on the hype with these tiny plushies.
 Kids could also download the McPlay App and scan the emoji with a smartphone for even more fun.
-These toys show just how far Happy Meals have come in this digital world.
+These toys prove just how far Happy Meals have come in this digital world.

-2018: As part of a delivery campaign, McDonald’s started offering cool merchandise with every order made on Uber Eats.
-A lucky handful of people would get fun swag like branded PopSockets and fuzzy socks.
+2018: As part of a delivery campaign with Uber Eats, McDonald’s started offering cool merchandise with every order.
+A lucky handful of people got fun swag like McDonald’s branded PopSockets and fuzzy socks.

-2019: To celebrate the Happy Meal’s 40th anniversary, McDonald’s brought back some retro fan favorite toys like Furbies, Nugget Buddies, Power Rangers, My Little Ponies, and classic Disney toys.
+2019: To celebrate the Happy Meal’s 40th anniversary, McDonald’s brought back some retro Happy Meal toys like Furbies, Nugget Buddies, Power Rangers, My Little Ponies, and a selection of classic Disney toys.

-2019: Attention fans of super-sized proportions!
-You can get the coolest swag year-round online at “Golden Arches Unlimited.”
-This online store has awesome merch like beanie hats, pins, t-shirts, and ultra cool burger-shaped umbrellas.
+2019: Attention fans!
+You can now get the coolest McDonald’s swag year-round online at “Golden Arches Unlimited.”
+This online store has awesome merch like beanie hats, pins, t-shirts, and even burger-shaped umbrellas!

 2020: McDonald’s joined other fast food brands, like Taco Bell and KFC, to offer truly original promotional merch.
 These limited edition candles, which are scented like ketchup, pickles, cheese, and other Quarter Pounder ingredients, sold out insanely fast.